Last Updated on May 10, 2022 by BTS 101

 This is the era when BTS really started to get major international attention and you can see clips of them performing songs like DNA, Fake Love, MIC Drop and Idol on numerous American and British late night shows, like James Cordon, Jimmy Fallon, SNL, and even Ellen.
 Pretty much every single song in this era is gorgeous and popular with fans, and Her and Tear are great places to start when you’re ready to dig into a full album.
-They are also the best place to start with solo songs; in particular, Jungkook’s Euphoria, Jin’s Epiphany, and SUGA’s Seesaw are some of their top hits in concert.
+They are also the best place to start with solo songs, as all the solos from this era are hugely popular and beloved in concert.

 2019-2020: Map of the Soul

 Releases in this era: EP Map of the Soul: Persona, full album Map of the Soul: 7

 Notable singles include: Boy With Luv, Make It Right, Dionysus, Black Swan, ON, as well as solo songs for all members and some interesting never-before-seen subunit combinations